rdentato/tst/tutorial/tutorial.md

 ## Conditional test execution (and tagging)

-Let's say that you have a set of tests that use a DB but currently you can't get access to it.
-It would be useless to perform them, and you would want to skip them and execute the other ones.
+Let's say you have a set of tests that use a DB but currently you can't get access to it.
+There are other tests in the test suite that you want to perform.
+How can you do it?

-For cases like this you can rely on `tstskipif()`:
+For cases like this you can rely on `tstskipif()`.
+It makes so that if the condition is true, all the tests in its scope will be disabled (and skipped on execution):

 ``` C
   tstcase("Read from FILE") {